yawaweb/link-cloaker/README.md

-# Very Simple Link Cloaker
+# Very simple link cloaker

 This is a link cloaker help you to mask easy affiliate links in PHP.